Wootton Bassett: The Town that Wept

 April 2011 / From The Good of the Novel, Faber & Faber

 There was a time, in the days of Lloyd George and then Attlee, when land reform was a convulsive policy.
-It could be again, says New Statesman editor Jason Cowley.
+It should be again

 October 19 2010 / New Statesman